 Race Health Inequalities

-The Nottingham City Place Based Partnership has a clear priority target to reduce health inequality amongst the Black Asian Minority Ethnic (BAME) community – hence the formation of the Race Health Inequalities Group made up of health practitioners, voluntary and community representatives.
+The Nottingham City Place-Based Partnership has a clear priority target to reduce health inequality amongst the Black Asian Minority Ethnic (BAME) community – hence the formation of the Race Health Inequalities Group made up of health practitioners, voluntary and community representatives.
 Since the Covid-19 pandemic, the scale of health inequality across the city has become even more prominent.

 It is important that those who are most marginalised and discriminated have fair and equal access to health services and consequently reduce the health inequalities affecting our diverse communities.
 Whatever we can do to alleviate this is critical to ensure that the quality of health for the BAME community is positively addressed.
 This programme with a co-design and co-production approach seeks to address poor health outcomes for BAME communities.